conan-io/conan-io.github.io/_posts/2024-07-09-Introducing-vendoring-packages.markdown

 layout: post
 comments: false
 title: "Introducing vendoring packages: Create and share packages decoupled from their dependencies"
-meta_title: "(optional) A longer more descriptive title for search engines to index"
+meta_title: "Introducing vendoring packages: Create and share packages decoupled from their dependencies"
-description: "Explore the capabilities of Conan's vendor feature and how can be used in a enterprise environment."
+description: "Explore the capabilities of Conan's vendoring feature and how can be used to decouple and vendor dependencies."
 keywords: "vendoring,package,repackaging,conan vendor,package_id,private"
 ---